leresidue/toysanta1/README.md

 Si vous savez lire le français, le fichier tuto1.pdf est un tutoriel pour apprendre à programmer en langage Toy.

 # The source code is under active development
 It is not yet useful for a 'general purpose' role.
 There's no version release yet.
+Right now, some features are under active development (pointers).

 # For linux
 The 'linux' folder has a version of the Toy language that is compilable with MonoDevelop.